MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/vmsession.md

     ```Enter-PSSession -VMGUID <VMGUID> -Credential $cred ```

 4. Run whatever commands you need to.
 These commands run on the virtual machine that you created the session with.
-5. When you're done with the PowerShell Direct session, run the following command to close the session:
+5. When you're done, run the following command to close the session:

     ```Exit-PSSession ```